xbeat/Machine-Learning/README.md

 The Disappearing Act

 Reproducibility Problem Keep a log of actions when the bug appears to recreate conditions

+## Linear Regression Implementation from Scratch

+Linear Regression Implementation from Scratch

+Linear regression forms the foundation of predictive modeling by establishing relationships between variables through a linear equation.
+This implementation demonstrates how to create a basic linear regression model using only NumPy, emphasizing the underlying mathematical concepts.

 ## Evaluating Multi-Class Classification Models in Python